grouparoo/grouparoo/apps/staging-config/README.md

     $ npm run config

+This command will delete and recreate your SQLite config database.
+But it will leave user authentication in place.
+If you want a completely fresh start, you can manually delete your `.local` directory.

+    $ rm -rf .local
+    $ npm run config

 ## Seeding Configuration

 You can pre-populate a set of configuration files using our demo command.
 First, ensure the `DEMO_DATABASE_URL` environment variable is set in your `.env` file in this project and points to a local Postgres database.
 Here's an example: